gden173/gabrieldennis/content/posts/honours-thesis.md

 This short post contains links to my honours thesis and honours presentation.
 The topic of my thesis was to create a computational structure for a semi-parametric vector generalized linear model.
-This was based on earlier work of my supervisor, who had built up the theoretical framework for this model over a series of papers with other collaborators.
+This was based on the earlier work of my supervisor, who had built up the theoretical framework for this model over a series of papers with other collaborators.